CDEI-Agro/miscellaneous/README.md

 3. Plug the joysticks into any usb port.

-4. Run `ros2 launch agri_bot sim_launch.launch.py use_sim_time:=true`
+4. Run `ros2 launch agri_bot sim_launch.launch.py use_sim_time:=true`.

-5 .
-Gazebo simulation will take some time to load for the first time.
+5. Gazebo simulation will take some time to load for the first time.
 If it does't load re run the command after killing the previous one.

-6. Once it starts you can use the joystick to  move the robot around.
+7. Once it starts you can use the joystick to  move the robot around.